dendronhq/handbook/notes/area.product.sop.weekly-release-notes.md

     1. Fill out the highlights using [[Release Highlights|dendron://dendron.handbook/area.product.sop.release-highlights]]
 1. Fill our community highlights using [[Community Highlights|dendron://private/dendron.sop.release.community-highlights]]
 1. Add to and update everything under `## Community`
+      - See [[General Updates|dendron://private/weekly.temp.team-journal#general-updates]] from the weekly journal
+        - [[Add Greenhouse to Release Notes|dendron://dendron.handbook/area.community.sop.greenhouse.sop.add-greenhouse-to-release-notes]] (if applicable - should be first week of month)
+        - Any other announcements
       - Starbord and TIL Highlights
       - Dendron Reading Series
       - [Event Reminders](https://lu.ma/dendron)